tamglaeser/tamglaeser.github.io/books.md

 - _Winter of the World_ by Ken Follett
 - _How to Change Your Mind: The New Science of Psychedelics_ by Michael Pollan
 - _Eva Luna_ by Isabel Allende
+- _There Are Places in the World Where Rules Are Less Important Than Kindness_ by Carlo Rovelli